Scorpaenoidei: Distribution and habitat

 Scorpaenoidei are found in all the tropical and temperate oceans of the world but most species are found in the Indian and Pacific Oceans.
 The suborder includes benthic and pelagic species and marine and freshwater species.
+Platycephalids are not found in the New World and are found in the temperate and tropical waters where they are demersal fishes found from relatively shallow inshore waters to moderate depths of around 1500 m in offshore waters.
+The Triglidae are more widely distributed and are also demersal fishes occurring on the continental shelf on sand or mud substrates.

 Venom

-Scorpaenoidei contaiuns some of the most venomous fish species known, including lionfishes, stonefishes and scorpionfishes.
+Scorpaenoidei contains some of the most venomous fish species known, including lionfishes, stonefishes and other scorpionfishes.
+Velvetfishes are also venomous.